mikkopiippo/mydatalayer/README.md

 You can then use this information in a tag manager tool for your analytics or marketing tags to track information about the pages and users on your site.

 ## License
-My Data Layer is licensed under the GPL-3.0.
+My dataLayer is licensed under the GPL-3.0.
 You can find a copy of the license at https://www.gnu.org/licenses/gpl-3.0.en.html.